M-Reimer/osm-everywhere/README.md

 * Google
 * Here

 More could be added if you request them in an Issue.
-Bug please provide at least two example pages where the requested map service is used.
+But please provide at least two example pages where the requested map service is used.
 This means two **external** pages and not the website of the map service itself.

 ## Port to Google Chrome
 Please don't request an Google Chrome version.
 Chrome never had the [filterResponseData](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData) API, which is required to manipulate data of web requests.
 Currently [Google cripples their webRequest API even more](https://developer.chrome.com/docs/extensions/mv3/mv3-migration/#when-use-blocking-webrequest).
 So what I'm doing here is technically impossible in Google Chrome!